COVID-19 and Food Safety

 - Keeping hot food above 60°C;

-- Washing hands with soap and water regularly and using clean disposable gloves when handling food;
+- Wash hands with soap and water regularly and use clean disposable gloves when handling food;

-- Storing and handling raw and cooked/ready-to-eat food separately;
+- Store and handle raw and cooked/ready-to-eat food separately;

-- Covering food properly to prevent contamination; and
+- Cover food properly to prevent contamination; and

-- Maintaining frequent washing and sanitising of all food contact surfaces, and touchpoints including counter tops, utensils, and condiment containers.
+- Maintain frequent washing and sanitising of all food contact surfaces, and touchpoints including counter tops, utensils, and condiment containers.

 The guidelines for environmental cleaning and disinfection are available on NEA’s website